tim9800/r_workshop_2024/tidyverse.md

 ---

 # Installing `tidyverse`
-`tidyverse` is an R package that we will use during the workshop.
-A package is an extension of R that is not part of R itself, so it needs to be downloaded in addition to R and RStudio.
+`tidyverse` is an R package we will use throughout the workshops.
+A package is an extension of R that is not part of R itself, and needs to be downloaded in addition to R and RStudio.

 1. Make sure you have completed [Installing R and RStudio](https://tim9800.github.io/r_workshop_2024/installation.html) and [Installing tools for compiling packages](https://tim9800.github.io/r_workshop_2024/compilation.html).